anontechnology/documentation/docs/libraries.md

 ### Retrieving Regulations from the Vault

-[Regulations](/glossary/regulation) can be retrieved as a list of Regulation objects or by requesting a single Regulation by its key.
+[Regulations](/glossary/regulation) can be retrieved as a list of Regulation objects or by requesting a single regulation by its key.

 === "Java"